The following is a chronological (neutral) account of the islands varied history.

 Phu Quoc Today

-- The Vietnamese government has great aspirations into developing Phu Quoc Island as the next big Asian tourist destination.
-They have already built an international airport, paved all the main roads, and in the third quarter of 2014 the island will have three 5 star resorts (Salinda, The Shells and VinPearl).
-By 2020, the Vietnamese government are expecting to have 3MN tourists to visit the island annually.
+The Vietnamese government has great aspirations into developing Phu Quoc Island as the next big Asian tourist destination.
+They have already built an international airport, paved all the main roads, and in the third quarter of 2017 the island will have numerous 5 star resorts.
+By 2030, the Vietnamese government are expecting to have 3MN tourists to visit the island annually.
 The time to visit Phu Quoc island is now!